britram/taps-transports/draft-ietf-taps-transports.md

 # Transport Service Features

-[EDITOR'S NOTE: This section is still work-in-progress.
-This list is probably not complete and/or too detailed.]

 The transport protocol components analyzed in this document which can be used as a basis for defining common transport service features, normalized and separated into categories, are as follows:

-[Canonical order: (TCP, MPTCP, SCTP, UDP, UDP-Lite, DCCP, FLUTE/ALC, NORM, TLS, HTTP)]

 - Control Functions
   - Addressing